 The conceptual design phase rigorously evaluated the feasibility of the NASS concept.
 Through progressive modeling, from simplified uniaxial representations to complex multi-body dynamic simulations, key design insights were obtained.
 It was determined that an active platform with moderate stiffness offered an optimal compromise, decoupling the system from micro-station dynamics while mitigating gyroscopic effects from continuous rotation.
 The multi-body modeling approach, informed by experimental modal analysis of the micro-station, was essential for capturing the system's complex dynamics.
 The Stewart platform architecture was selected for the active stage, and its viability was confirmed through closed-loop simulations employing a High-Authority Control / Low-Authority Control (HAC-LAC) strategy.
-This strategy incorporated a modified form of Integral Force Feedback (IFF), adapted to provide robust active damping despite the platform rotation and varying payloads.
+This strategy used a modified form of Integral Force Feedback (IFF), adapted to provide robust active damping despite the platform rotation and varying payloads.
 These simulations demonstrated the NASS concept could meet the nanometer-level stability requirements under realistic operating conditions.

 Following the conceptual validation, the detailed design phase focused on translating the NASS concept into an optimized, physically realizable system.
 Geometric optimization studies refined the Stewart platform configuration.
 A hybrid modeling technique combining Finite Element Analysis (FEA) with multi-body dynamics simulation was applied and experimentally validated.
-This approach enabled detailed optimization of components, such as amplified piezoelectric actuators and flexible joints, while efficiently simulating the complete system dynamics.
+This approach enabled detailed optimization of components, such as Amplified Piezoelectric Actuators (APA) and flexible joints, while efficiently simulating the complete system dynamics.
+By dedicating one stack of the APA specifically to force sensing, excellent collocation with the actuator stacks was achieved, which is critical for implementing robust decentralized IFF.
 Work was also undertaken on the optimization of the control strategy for the active platform.
 Instrumentation selection (sensors, actuators, control hardware) was guided by dynamic error budgeting to ensure component noise levels met the overall nanometer-level performance target.

 The final phase of the project was dedicated to the experimental validation of the developed NASS.
 Component tests confirmed the performance of the selected actuators and flexible joints, validated their respective models.
 Dynamic testing of the assembled nano-hexapod on an isolated test bench provided essential experimental data that correlated well with the predictions of the multi-body model.
-The final validation was performed on the ID31 beamline, utilizing a short-stroke metrology system to assess performance under realistic experimental conditions.
+The final validation was performed on the ID31 beamline, using a short-stroke metrology system to assess performance under realistic experimental conditions.
 These tests demonstrated that the NASS, operating with the implemented HAC-LAC control architecture, successfully achieved the target positioning stability - maintaining residual errors below 30 nm RMS laterally, 15 nm RMS vertically, and 250 nrad RMS in tilt - during various experiments, including tomography scans with significant payloads.
 Crucially, the system's robustness to variations in payload mass and operational modes was confirmed.